dynamsoft-docs/barcode-reader-docs-server/programming/python/upgrade-instruction.md

 The class `PublicRuntimeSetting` has been refactored.
 It retains commonly used properties via `SimplifiedCaptureVisionSettings` while removing the previously complex property settings, which are now exclusively supported through templates.

-The APIs for accessing and updating runtime settings has been adjusted as follows:
+The APIs for accessing and updating runtime settings have been adjusted as follows:

 | Old APIs | New APIs |
 | :----------- | :------- |